setamodius/SmartModbusMaster/README.md

 # SmartModbusMaster

 It converts Modbus polling function to event.
-It uses NModbus4
+It uses NModbus

 ## Usage